 Oregonians, like other northwesterners, want their votes to matter in the US presidential election.
-But currently, Oregon is a “safe” blue state that presidential candidates never visit.
-Instead, it could be a battleground state where candidates vye for votes.
+But today, Oregon is a “safe” blue state that presidential candidates never visit.
+Instead, it could be a battleground state where candidates vie for votes.
 It could, that is, if enough states sign the National Popular Vote Interstate Compact, agreeing to award their electoral college votes to the presidential candidate who wins the most votes nationwide.